Baxos: Backing off for Robust and Efficient Consensus: Evaluation

 \subsection{Bandwidth Utilization}

 Efficiency of resource usage is an important but often overlooked aspect in consensus algorithms~\cite{matte2021scalable}.
 In addition to absolute measures of resources consumed, an efficient consensus algorithm should make each replica spend roughly the same amount of resources~\cite{barcelona2008mencius} resulting in a uniform resource usage.
 Uniform resource usage is important due to two main reasons: (1) a skew in resource usage results in a higher cost for power in data centers~\cite{prekas2015energy} and (2) in resource constrained setups, such as peer to peer systems where each node has the same amount of resources, it is prohibitive to have a high resource usage skew.
-To explore this property, we aim to answer the following question: \textit{What is the variability of resource usage of \sys replicas running in the wide area?}
+To explore this property, we aim to answer the following question: \textit{What is the variability of resource usage of \sys replicas running in the wide-area?}

-Since we experiment in the wide area, where the performance is bottlenecked by the speed of the network, we only focus on the network I/O utilization.
+Since we experiment in the wide-area, where the performance is bottlenecked by the speed of the network, we only focus on the network I/O utilization.
 We use our micro-benchmark for this experiment.
-To evaluate the variability of the resource utilization by different replicas, we measure the ingress and egress traffic of each replica for a constant arrival rate (load).
+To evaluate the variability of the resource utilization by different replicas, we measure the ingress and egress traffic of each replica for a constant arrival rate.

-Figure~\ref{fig:bandwidth} depicts the bandwidth utilization of different replicas, for each consensus algorithm.
+Figure~\ref{fig:bandwidth} depicts the bandwidth utilization of different replicas.
 For Multi-Paxos and Raft, the leader replica is located in North Virgina.
 We observe that Multi-Paxos and Raft consume 1,560 kB/s bandwidth on average in the leader replica while consuming less than 200 kB/s in non-leader replicas.
-In contrast, \sys and Mencius consume 220-800 kB/s bandwidth in each replica, thus utilizing the bandwidth more uniformly across replicas.
+In contrast, \sys consume 220-800 kB/s bandwidth in each replica, thus utilizing the bandwidth more uniformly across replicas.
 We explain these behaviors as follows.

-In \sys and Mencius, each replica proposes commands and on average, each replica sends and receives the same amount of messages per second.
-Hence, in \sys and Mencius, each node roughly consumes the same amount of bandwidth.
+In \sys, each replica proposes commands and on average, each replica sends and receives the same amount of messages per second.
+Hence, in \sys, each node roughly consumes the same amount of bandwidth.
 We calculated the standard deviation of the bandwidth utilization of different \sys replicas to be 152.
-In contrast, the leader replica in Multi-Paxos and Raft sends and receives more messages than other replicas, as all requests are forwarded to the leader.
-This causes Multi-Paxos and Raft to have a standard deviation of 560, which is significantly higher than that of \sys and Mencius.
+In contrast, the leader replica in Multi-Paxos and Raft sends and receives more messages than other replicas.
+This causes Multi-Paxos and Raft to have a bandwidth standard deviation of 560, which is significantly higher than that of \sys.

 While Baxos nodes consume more bandwidth than non-leader nodes in Multi-Paxos and Raft, its utilization is relatively uniform across nodes and far lower than the leader’s bandwidth in leader-based schemes, which makes it a practical choice for data centers and resource constrained deployments such as sensor based internet of things applications.